-Romarilyn Ralston (Pitzer College ’14) has been selected for the Osher Scholarship, based on her academic achievements, educational goals and demonstrated financial need.
+Romarilyn is a New Resources student and Gender & Feminist Studies major.
+In February of this year, Romarilyn was selected for the Osher Scholarship, based on her academic achievements, educational goals and demonstrated financial need.
 Osher Reentry Awardees are undergraduates who have experienced a cumulative gap in their education of five years or more, demonstrate financial need and show academic promise and commitment to obtaining their degree.

 DON’T LIKE THE GENDER GAP?

 December 11, 2012

 Scripps College student Elisabeth Pfeiffer ’15 tells the Huffington Post that women’s colleges might just be the answer.

 Amy Borsuk (Scripps ‘14) is an English major who was an editorial intern for Ms. in summer 2011, performing fact-checking and working with the editors to brainstorm ideas for the blog.
 She wrote 13 articles for the blog during the internship and is still a blogger and contributor.
 Her favorite piece was a feminist critique of Hermione Granger as a social activist in light of the release of the final Harry Potter film.

 She writes, “I loved being in a feminist space on a daily basis and getting to contact amazing women everywhere from Kenya to Canada on important issues.”